Jinger And Jessa Duggar Secretly Joined By Jana And Female Friend During ‘Counting On’ Trip

 As you can see, Jana Duggar and a female friend were also with the group, but they were not filmed for Counting On.
 One fan who saw the image was furious that Jana was left out of the San Antonio segment.

-“Why would they edit out one of their most popular cast members?” read a comment on the Duggars Tumblr page.
+“Why would they edit out one of their most popular cast members?” read a comment on the Duggars’ Tumblr page.
 “And why wouldn’t the Duggars want to take advantage of the chance to show that Jana isn’t being excluded by her married siblings?”

 However, Jana Duggar wasn’t completely edited out of the episode; she played a role in Joseph Duggar’s courtship proposal.
 Some fans speculated that she and her friend remained off-camera during the San Antonio trip because the Duggars or the Counting On producers didn’t want viewers to know that the two pals were there to help babysit Jessa Duggar’s kids.